Jimol1711/Jimol1711/README.md

 ## Hi there 👋 I'm Juan

+I'm a CS student at the University of Chile, Faculty of Mathematical and Physical Sciences (FCFM).

 <!--
 **Jimol1711/Jimol1711** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.